FoxGPT/gpt/README.md

-# Official Repository for NovaGPT
+# Official Repository for FoxGPT
-This is the source code for the [gpt.bot.nu](https://gpt.bot.nu) website.
+This is the source code for the [api.hypere.app](https://api.hypere.app) website.

 ## Setup
 ### Prerequisites